 FOUR: You will never be the same

 The lie – You will bounce back to how you were before.

-The truth – Mind, body and soul: you will likely never be the same.
+The truth – Mind, body, and soul: you will likely never be the same.

 You have a body altered by motherhood, beautifully marked by signs of life.
-Grief make changes that stick.
+Grief makes changes that stick.
 Your heart keeps beat, even with a scar.
 Scars don't go away, but they do stop bleeding.

 After losing a child, the word 'healing' doesn't really seem to fully encompass what remains.
 It indicates that we are restored, but really, you are more than restored to a former self.
 You are on the other side of loss, you know more now than you ever have about yourself and what it takes to survive the unimaginable; you don't really heal, but instead, you transform.

 So despite the specific circumstances, you know your heart.
 You made a beautiful little life, your body needs to be celebrated.
 You are always a mother.

 We don't have to live very long to have a profound impact on the world.
 Your baby had an impact on the world.
 Your body was the vehicle for that life.

 it is an honor to have been your home,